citizenfx/natives/PED/SetPedComponentVariation.md

 void SET_PED_COMPONENT_VARIATION(Ped ped, int componentId, int drawableId, int textureId, int paletteId);
 ```

 This native is used to set component variation on a ped.
-Component, drawable and texture ids are related to the ped model.
+Components, drawables and textures IDs are related to the ped model.

 ## Parameters
 * **ped**: The ped handle.